bblanchon/pdfium-binaries/README.md

         target_link_libraries(my_exe pdfium)

-5. On Windows, make sure that `pdfium.dll` can be found by your executable (copy it on the same folder, or put in on the `PATH`).
+5. On Windows, make sure that `pdfium.dll` can be found by your executable (copy it on the same folder, or put it on the `PATH`).

 ### How to use JavaScript V8 enabled binaries